 Actively participates in Continuous Quality Improvement (CQI) activities by integrating CQI action plans into daily routine, participating in problem identification, data collection, data evaluation and process improvement plans.

-Complete, accurate and timely information is gathered and documented in the department and patient records.
+DOCUMENTATION: Complete, accurate and timely information is gathered and documented in the department and patient records.
 Accurate charges and record keeping is done to ensure proper billing.

 Identifies patient by checking patient's I.D., full name and medical record number according to department procedure.